danthegoodman1/raftd/README.md

 Implementing the following endpoints is the most important and involved part of integration.
 But as you'll see, it's quite trivial to do.

+All requests are POST requests.

-- GET LastLogIndex - return the index of the last log entry that has been persisted
+- POST LastLogIndex - return the index of the last log entry that has been persisted
 - POST UpdateEntries - update one or more entries in persistent storage (also storing the highest log index)
-- GET GetEntry - return a given entry by some identifier, the body will be the body that was submitted to raftd for a linearizable read
+- POST GetEntry - return a given entry by some identifier, the body will be the body that was submitted to raftd for a linearizable read
 - POST PrepareSnapshot - see Snapshots
 - POST SaveSnapshot - see Snapshots
 - POST RecoverFromSnapshot - see Snapshots